- Home

 Publication Date: 06/09/2018

-Richard L. Marcus, University of CA-Hastings College of Law
+Richard L. Marcus, UC College of the Law, San Francisco

 Martin H. Redish, Northwestern University School of Law